demisto/content-docs/docs/partners/certification.md

 1. Mutual customers - At least two documented mutual customers requesting the Pack

-1. Fully functionality testing — partners must ensure full Pack compatibility with future versions of Cortex XSOAR via a self-certify process.
+1. Full functionality testing — partners must ensure full Pack compatibility with future versions of Cortex XSOAR via a self-certify process.
 This process shall occur with all major and minor release of Cortex XSOAR (3-4/yr) and include each component of the Pack.

 1. Documentation — full documentation for the entire pack reviewed by Palo Alto Networks.